6 ways to automate restaurant closing checklists

 Conclusion

 A good close secures tonight and sets up tomorrow's open.
 A recorded checklist turns "we always close properly" into something you can see across every site.
-The versions above move from a simple list to a signed photo record.
+Every version above is the same simple 24-task close plus one addition: guidance, a signature, a photo, an AI check on the photo, or a deadline alert.
+Pick the ones your restaurant needs and combine them in the playground.

-Five more versions are coming in the next refresh that bring AI into the close.
-Poppi can flag an incomplete close to the manager, and pull every site's closes into one report.
+More additions are coming in future refreshes, like pulling every site's closes into one report.
 Those need more review time and will land separately.